LI-Chang-Sheng/geolab/README.md

 We’re really happy to accept contributions from the community, that’s the main reason why we open-sourced it!
 There are many ways to contribute, even if you’re not a technical person.

-We’re using the infamous [simplified Github workflow](http://scottchacon.com/2011/08/31/github-flow.html) to accept modifications (even internally), basically you’ll have to:
+We’re using the Github workflow to accept modifications (even internally), basically you’ll have to:

-* create an issue related to the problem you want to fix (good for traceability and cross-reference)
 * fork the repository
 * create a branch (optionally with the reference to the issue in the name)
 * hack hack hack